 Can I get a bundle with broadband, TV, and landline?

 You’ll typically be able to add extras to your line rental deal, such as:

-- Free evening and weekend calls
+- Evening and weekend calls

-- Free monthly minutes
+- Monthly minutes

 - International calls